mynodebtc/mynode_docs/docs/troubleshooting/lightning-network-error.md

 # My Device has a Lightning Network Error

-If your device gets into a state indicating "Network Error" as a Lightning Status, it means there has been a problem with Lightning launching and being able to properly connect to a network it can use for communication.
-This can typically be resolved quickly by changing the Lightning network to Tor-only on the main settings page.
+If your device gets into a state indicating "Network Error" as a Lightning Status, it means there has been a problem with Lightning launching and it is unable to properly connect to a network it can use for communication.
+This can typically be resolved by changing the Lightning network to Tor-only on the main settings page.

 ## Check the Lightning Log

-The first step is to track down the Lightning log on the status page and check it for errors.
-The lightning status may be rotating between various states because the process will restart automatically, but if you see a log line similar to the one below, that will confirm you are having Lightning network issues.
+To confirm you are having this issue, find the Lightning log on the status page and check it for errors.
+If you see a log line similar to the one below, that will confirm you are having Lightning network issues.

 ```
 Jan 12 14:57:21 mynode lnd[15786]: unable to create server: unable to discover a NAT-PMP enabled device on the local network